 When you're talking about alleged harassment, discrimination, fraud/theft, stalking and violence in the workplace, and other serious issues that can impact your livelihood and your daily life, how good does that make you feel?

-As a general rule, it's best to know who is in the HR Investigations role before you ever have to use the services.
+As a general rule, it's best to know who is in the HR Investigations role before you ever have to use their services.